Clara-liu/alarm-detection/README.md

    ```

 ### System Service
-For ease of installation, a systemd service file is available in the  [systemd](./systemd/) folder.
+For ease of installation, a systemd service file is available: [systemd/alarm-detection.service](./systemd/alarm-detection.service).

-This service file assumes that your script lives in `/opt/alarm-detection`, modify `WorkingDirectory` if this isn't the case.
+This service file assumes that your detection script lives in `/opt/alarm-detection`, modify `WorkingDirectory` if this isn't the case.

 Modify the `ExecStart` with the arguments you want to use.

-Copy the file to `/etc/systemd/system` and start the service
+Copy the systemd service file to `/etc/systemd/system` and start the service
 ```bash
 sudo systemctl start alarm-detection
 ```